DishantDesai/FreshGrocer/README.md

     - UML Diagrams
             Designed Uml Use case diagram and user stories.
     - Functionality
-            Add payment method for place order screen (Integrate the sripe payment gateway in app) Add and remove product from favorite items User profile (Fetch logged in user detail) Filter the product list using category and subcategory
+            Add payment method for place order screen (Integrate the stripe payment gateway in app) Add and remove product from favorite items User profile (Fetch logged in user detail) Filter the product list using category and subcategory